June 10, 2021 UPDATE: The Career Services Summer Funding Program for the summer of 2021 is now CLOSED.

 All summer funding applications should be submitted through Qualtrics.

 Complete the Career Services Summer Funding Application Survey (a Qualtrics survey).
 Your responses to this survey will detail your intended summer opportunity and a proposed budget for your summer funds.
 Preference will be given to students who submit a modest budget that demonstrate an ability to live economically.

 The final question on the Qualtrics survey asks you to attach your application.
-This should be four pages and contain the following, in this order:
+This should be five pages and contain the following, in this order:

 1. Resume (not to exceed 1 page).
 Please see resume guidelines and samples.

 2. Personal Statement.
 In no more than 450 words, explain how this opportunity aligns with your career goals, and how this funding would help address any specific needs you have.
 In your statement, students should:

 - Clearly state the position you are applying to, and whether this is a funded/unfunded position

 - Explain what you hope to learn from this position in terms of specific skills and knowledge, and why this will help you in your career path

 - Demonstrate why this particular opportunity is a good fit, and what you have done to determine this